-Signs & Media: A Journal of Semiotics in China and the World introduces the traditional Chinese theories of meaning, communication and art to the world, but also brings contemporary Chinese and East Asian semiotics in dialogue with contemporary international research.
+Signs & Media: A Journal of Semiotics in China and the World Signs & Media: A Journal of Semiotics in China and the World introduces the traditional Chinese theories of meaning, communication and art to the world.
+It not only introduces these classical perspectives but also engages contemporary Chinese and East Asian semiotics in dialogue with international research.

-The journal includes full-length research articles, review articles, short communications, or other formats of materials which explore the linguistic, philosophical, sociological, anthropological, literary, cognitive and other scientific dimensions of semiotics and media studies.
+The journal includes full-length research articles, review articles, short communications, or other formats exploring the linguistic, philosophical, sociological, anthropological, literary, cognitive and scientific dimensions of semiotics and media studies.

-The journal is relevant to researchers and practitioners of semiotics and media studies who are interested in the generation and mechanism of meaning, as well as the structure of communications through all forms of media.
+Signs and Media is essential for researchers and practitioners in semiotics and media studies who are interested in the generation and mechanisms of meaning, as well as the structure of communication across various forms of media.

 Sichuan University, China